Don't Go Home: A concept mobile Operating System

-For quite some time now, I have been musing the question: how would I design a mobile operating system?
-I sketched a simple idea in my mind, with the following criteria:
+For quite some time now, I have been considering how I would design a mobile operating system.

 - No home-screen.

 - Maximise vertical space.

 - Make app switching and notification checking easy.

 I feel that the first point is the most important (hence the title); I believe the idea of a desktop or home-screen is an outdated concept that should not have been ported to the world of mobile operating systems.
 It has become our comfort blanket, a place we can return to so we know where we are, but is it required?
 With a few simple changes, I maintain that it is not.
 Why don’t we just turn the screen off when we’re done looking at it?
 Keeping this in mind, I began to construct my idea using Moqups, a wire-framing web app.